systemd/mkosi/mkosi/resources/man/mkosi.1.md

 :   Path to the X.509 file containing the certificate for signing the expected PCR signatures.

 `SecureBootKeySource=`, `--secure-boot-key-source=`, `VerityKeySource=`, `--verity-key-source=`, `SignExpectedPcrKeySource=`, `--sign-expected-key-source=`
-:   The source of the corresponding private key `SecureBootKey=`, to support OpenSSL engines and providers,
+:   The source of the corresponding private key, to support OpenSSL engines and providers,
     e.g. `--secure-boot-key-source=engine:pkcs11` or `--secure-boot-key-source=provider:pkcs11`.

+`SecureBootCertificateSource=`, `--secure-boot-certificate-source=`, `VerityCertificateSource=`, `--verity-certificate-source=`, `SignExpectedPcrCertificateSource=`, `--sign-expected-certificate-source=`
+:   The source of the corresponding certificate, to support OpenSSL providers,
-Note that
+    e.g. `--secure-boot-certificate-source=provider:pkcs11`.
+Note that engines are not supported.
-    providers are currently only supported for the verity key.

 `Passphrase=`, `--passphrase`
 :   Specify the path to a file containing the passphrase to use for LUKS